-Are you looking for sewing books that’ll transform your projects from amateur to professional level?
-We’ve got the run-down of the best on the market…
+Are you looking for the best sewing books that’ll transform your projects from amateur to professional level?

 Whether you’re new to sewing or a seasoned expert, sewing books can be a fantastic source of inspiration — for learning new techniques, to give you ideas for new and beautiful creations, and to motivate you to bold new heights with your sewing projects.